 In instances of complaint, we may share information with independent complaint investigators.

 Your information will not be disclosed to any other organisations, except where we are required and allowed to by law.

 How long we keep information about you

 We will retain this information as stated in our Retention Schedule and in accordance with the Data Protection Act (DPA) 2018 and the General Data Protection Regulation (GDPR) 2018:

-- Successful applications – once processed retain until the badge has expired or been returned
+- Successful applications – once processed retain until the badge has expired plus 90 days

-- Organisational applications – once processed retain until the badge has expired or been returned
+- Organisational applications – once processed retain until the badge has expired plus 90 days

 - On death of badge holder.